2023 NFL mock draft: First-round projections

 — 11.
 Tennessee (7-10) — Paris Johnson Jr., OT, Ohio St., Jr.

-The Titans recently fired GM Jon Robinson, so I'll have to re-calibrate my approach once they find a long-term replacement, but the new hire will have to address a porous pass defense, a lack of offensive weapons and a brittle offensive line.
+New GM Ran Carthon (former 49ers director of player personnel) will have to address a porous pass defense, a lack of offensive weapons and a brittle offensive line.
+The first-tier pass rushers aren't available here so we go O-line.
 Johnson could very well end up in the top-10 depending on how the draft order shakes out.
 He was the nation's top-ranked offensive tackle prospect in the 2020 recruiting class and has thrived at both left tackle and right guard for the Buckeyes.
 Top needs: OL, CB, WR

 — 12.
 Houston from Cleveland (7-10) — Quentin Johnston, WR, TCU, Jr.